alialib/alia/docs/getting-started.md

 https://github.com/tmadden/alia/releases/latest/download/alia.hpp

-If you want to play around with the latest version on the `master` branch, that header is available via GitHub Pages:
+If you want to play around with the latest version on the `main` branch, that header is available via GitHub Pages:

 https://alia.dev/alia.hpp